Affirmative Post-cinema

 Narrative and Aesthetic Responses to Gender and Power

-The project funded by a Individual Marie Skłodowska-Curie Fellowship looks at affirmative narratives and aesthetics across post-cinematic arts (including gallery films, VR, AR, and locative videos) and their relations to gender, power and the status quo.
+The project looked at affirmative narratives and aesthetics across post-cinematic arts (including gallery films, VR, AR, and locative videos) and their relations to gender, power and the status quo.

 Summary: